“Success is not final; failure is not fatal: it is the courage to continue that counts” – Winston Churchill

 Cathy started working as a Personal Trainer at The Third Space, so she was able to train twice a day and still earn a living.
 She met a lot of opposition as not everybody supported her, as some in Britain, including her family, felt that a boxing ring was not the place for a woman.
 But, after seeing her perform, a lot of people re-evaluated their attitude and she won the hearts of some of the unsure, although her parents still did not support her career choice, but that did not dissuade her as she was determined to follow her heart.

-It was a difficult sales pitch for Cathy as there was only one other female Professional in the UK at the time, so all her opponents had to be shipped over from abroad, thus it was expensive for the promoters to put her on their shows.
+It was a difficult sales pitch for Cathy after becoming only the 2nd woman in the UK to receive a professional boxing licence, so all her opponents had to be shipped over from abroad, thus it was expensive for the promoters to put her on their shows.